junh1024/junh1024-Documents/General/APA Referencing Gripes.md

 You might ask how such as situation might arise when you can understand&/ translate the text, but a correct romanization of the title &/ the author is not available.
 I'll admit this is a rare case, but it could happen.
 APA would not've had such prolific if it didn't work in 99% of cases (in its domains).
 Although it's annoying.

-Please don't force us to transliterate cuz:
+Please don't force us to transliterate since:

 - It's hard to get correct in some cases
 - It mangles text into something which is meaningless for markers & native readers